WIC Complaint Procedure

 - Failure to distribute foods to intended WIC participants

-- Purchase or attempted purchase of unauthorized foods with WIC food instruments
+- Purchase or attempted purchase of unauthorized foods with the WIC EBT card.

-- Attempt to purchase larger quantities of an authorized supplemental food item than listed on a WIC
+- Attempt to purchase larger quantities of an authorized supplemental food item/ formula than allowed.

 File a WIC Vendor/Participant Complaint at your local WIC Clinic